If I asked you to rate the career of Joe Daniher to date out of ten, what number would you give it?

 On the first point, I was a little harsher than my fellow writers – they seemed to hover around six out of ten.
 And I am assuming the best forward in the league would be Tom Hawkins, particularly if we’re looking at the last few years.
 I had Joe at a five.

-In terms of the second question, I was relieved to see them assess him just as harshly as I had, with the highest score he received being a three.
+In terms of the second question, things were reversed, with the highest score he received from the others being a three.
+I had him at four.

 On average, writers from The Mongrel Punt had Joe Daniher rated as 5.75 as compared to the best forwards in the game, which given the most recent season would be Tom Hawkins, Jeremy Cameron, Tom Lynch, and Charlie Curnow.
 So just over half as good.